 It is likely that the test organisms were exposed to the hydrolysis

 products of the substance.
-Read-across of trimethoxysilane is not used
+Read-across from trimethoxysilane is not used

-to fulfil any data-gap, it is used only to demonstrate that reaction of
+to fulfil any data-gap, but is used to demonstrate that presence of the

-the Si-H bond does not cause toxic effects.
-This data indicates that
+Si-H bond does not cause toxic effects.
+These data indicate that Si-H

-Si-H further reactions with electrophilic compounds are not likely to
+further reactions with electrophilic compounds are not likely to occur

 Information on Registered Substances comes from registration dossiers which have been assigned a registration number.
 The assignment of a registration number does however not guarantee that the information in the dossier is correct or that the dossier is compliant with Regulation (EC) No 1907/2006 (the REACH Regulation).
 This information has not been reviewed or verified by the Agency or any other authority.
 The content is subject to change without prior notice.Reproduction or further distribution of this information may be subject to copyright protection.
 Use of the information without obtaining the permission from the owner(s) of the respective information might violate the rights of the owner.

 Dette websted anvender cookies for at sikre dig den bedste brugeroplevelse.